Basketball Slam Dunk

 Slam dunks are fun and flashy shots in basketball that often make it to highlight reels.
 While shooting from the field is important for scoring, a good slam dunk can change the momentum of a game.
 Keep reading to learn more about slam dunks in basketball.

-A slam dunk in basketball is an aggressive shot attempt where an offensive player with the ball leaps into the air and quite literally slams the ball into the net by grabbing the rim with one or two of his hands.
+A slam dunk in basketball is a shot where an offensive player leaps into the air and slams the ball directly into the net by grabbing the rim with one or two of their hands.
 A slam dunk counts as a field goal and earns a team two points.
-There are many flashy ways to perform a slam dunk, but the minimum requirements for it to be called a slam dunk are that the ball is slammed through the hoop, and that the player touches the rim.
+There are many flashy ways to perform a slam dunk, but the minimum requirements for it to be called a slam dunk are that the ball is slammed through the hoop and that the player touches the rim.